paulterinho/PetStoreCqrsMediatrAndAutofac/README.md

 Based on the Microsoft eShops example (see appendix below), this is a simpler example of how to leverage Mediatr and Autofac in a CQRS project.

+Check out my presentation called `README.presentation.pdf` in the project root.
+It shows more highlights of this app.

 ## Highlights
 ### Autofac